fynn07/healthcare-management-system/README.md

 *Empowering healthcare with digital innovation.*

-Seamlessly manage medical records and healthcare identification using a powerful digital platform designed for patients, healthcare providers, and hospital administrators. **theHealthBook** is engineered to improve accessibility, enhance efficiency, and ensure security in managing healthcare documentation.
+Seamlessly manage medical records and healthcare identification using a powerful digital platform designed for patients, healthcare providers, and hospital administrators. theHealthBook is engineered to improve accessibility, enhance efficiency, and ensure security in managing healthcare documentation.

+In addition to the web platform, theHealthBook also features a dedicated mobile application built with React Native.
+This mobile app, available in a separate repository, allows users to easily view and manage their records on the go, further enhancing convenience and accessibility.
 ---

 ## 📖 Table of Contents